Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 For this last stage, it is crucial that you understand what a `.qsf` file is and how it is organized.

-Before proceeding, here are two ressources you should read that will explain it to you :
+Before proceeding, here are two ressources you should read that will explain it to you:
 - [Quickstart Guide to understand the Qualtrics Survey File](https://gist.github.com/ctesta01/d4255959dace01431fb90618d1e8c241)
 - [How to generate qualtrics questions](https://blog.askesis.pl/post/2019/04/qualtrics-generate.html)

 ### Open the `.qsf` file

 As you read, the file contains `JSON` code.
 Fortunately, you can read it using a `JSON` encoder/decoder.
 I used the [json library](https://docs.python.org/3/library/json.html) to do it.
-To read the qsf file, I just had to enter the following lines of code :
+To read the qsf file, I just had to use the `json.load` function:

 ```
 # open the qsf file